scc-digitalhub/docs/sdk/docs/reference/runtimes/python/openinference/openinference-build.md

 #### Requirements

 Requirements are a list of strings representing packages to be installed by `pip` in the image where the function will be executed.
+The SDK normalizes them when the function is saved; an unversioned package found in the local environment is replaced with its installed version and a warning is logged.
+A build is required to install requirements before remote execution.
+See [Requirements and automatic builds](../python/how-to.md#requirements-and-automatic-builds) for details.

 #### Tensor Schema